Learning to Deceive Knowledge Graph Augmented Models via Targeted Perturbation: Introduction

 \section{Introduction}

-Recently, neural reasoning over symbolic knowledge graphs (KGs) has emerged as a popular paradigm for various machine learning tasks, such as question answering (QA) ~\citep{lin2019kagnet, feng2020scalable, Lv2020GraphBasedRO}, recommender systems~\citep{wang2018ripplenet, wang2019aknowledge, wang2019knowledge}, and natural language inference (NLI) ~\citep{kapanipathi2020infusing, wang2019improving}.
-For a given data instance, such neural-symbolic KG (NSKG) methods extract a relevant subgraph from the KG, use a neural network to encode the subgraph -- either via message passing ~\citep{wang2018ripplenet,wang2019aknowledge} or path pooling~\citep{lin2019kagnet,feng2020scalable} -- then use the subgraph encoding to make a prediction.
-This incorporation of KG information has been shown to improve performance on a number of downstream tasks: for QA, the KG provides additional context about how a given answer choice is related to the question~\citep{talmor2018commonsenseqa}; for recommender systems, the KG mitigates data sparsity and cold start issues~\citep{wang2018shine}.
-Besides improving performance, the KG can also be used to help explain the model's predictions, through inspection of high-scoring reasoning paths~\citep{feng2020scalable, lin2019kagnet, cao2019unifying, gao2019explainable}.
+Recently, neural reasoning over knowledge graphs (KGs) has emerged as a popular paradigm in machine learning and natural language processing (NLP). \textit{KG-augmented models} have improved performance on a number of knowledge-intensive downstream tasks: for question answering (QA), the KG provides context about how a given answer choice is related to the question \citep{lin2019kagnet, feng2020scalable, Lv2020GraphBasedRO, talmor2018commonsenseqa}; for item recommendation, the KG mitigates data sparsity and cold start issues \citep{wang2018ripplenet, wang2019aknowledge, wang2019knowledge, wang2018shine}.
+Furthermore, by using attention over the KG, such models aim to explain which KG information was most relevant for making a given prediction \citep{lin2019kagnet, feng2020scalable, wang2018ripplenet, wang2019knowledge, cao2019unifying, gao2019explainable}.
+Nonetheless, the process in which KG-augmented models reason about KG information is still not well understood.
+It is assumed that, like humans, KG-augmented models base their predictions on meaningful KG paths and that this process is responsible for their performance gains \citep{lin2019kagnet, feng2020scalable, gao2019explainable, Song2019ExplainableKG}.